Azure-Samples/azure-sdk-for-js-keyvault-secret-get-set-managedid/key-vault-node-quickstart-v3/README.md

       < JSON data removed for brevity. >
     }
     ```
-    Browse to your newly created web app and you should see a functioning web app.
-Replace <app_name> with a unique app name.
+    Browse to your newly created web app, and you should see a functioning web app.
+Replace <app_name> with the unique app name that you chose previously.

     ```
     http://<app name>.azurewebsites.net
     ```
-    The above command also creates a Git-enabled app which allows you to deploy to azure from your local git.
+    The above command also creates a Git-enabled app which allows you to deploy to Azure from your local Git repository.
-    Local git is configured with url of 'https://<username>@<app_name>.scm.azurewebsites.net/<app_name>.git'
+    Local Git repository is configured with this url: 'https://<username>@<app_name>.scm.azurewebsites.net/<app_name>.git'

 - Create a deployment user

-    After the previous command is completed you can add add an Azure remote to your local Git repository.
-Replace <url> with the URL of the Git remote that you got from Enable Git for your app.
+    After running the previous command, you can add an Azure Remote to your local Git repository.
+Replace <url> with the URL of the Git Remote that you got from enabling Git for your app.

     ```
     git remote add azure <url>